julienmoeys/soiltexture/www/index.md

 Ternary graphs (without soil textures classes)
 ----------------------------------------------

-`triangle.plot` and `triangle.biplot` functions, from the R package [ADE4][], by Daniel Chessel, Anne-Beatrice Dufour and Stephane Dray.
+*   `triangle.plot` and `triangle.biplot` functions, from the
+    R package [ADE4][], by Daniel Chessel, Anne-Beatrice Dufour and Stephane Dray.
 These functions are not specialised in soil textures plots (and can not plot soil texture classes), but offer of nice "zoom" feature that don't exist in The Soil Texture Wizard, nor in the `PLOTRIX` package (see below).
-For illustrations, see the web-page on [triangle.plot][triangle.plot] on "R Graphical Manual" (by _Osamu Ogasawara_).
+For illustrations, see the web-page on [triangle.plot][triangle.plot] on "R Graphical Manual"
+    (by _Osamu Ogasawara_).

-`ternaryplot` function in the R package [VCD][] by David Meyer, Achim Zeileis and Kurt Hornik.
+*   `ternaryplot` function in the R package [VCD][] by David Meyer, Achim Zeileis and Kurt Hornik.
 For illustrations, see the web-page on [ternaryplot][] on "R Graphical Manual".

 Ternary graphs (with soil textures classes)
 -------------------------------------------

-The functions `soil.texture` and `soil.texture.uk` from the R package [plotrix][], by Jim Lemon _et al._.
+*   The functions `soil.texture` and `soil.texture.uk` from
+    the R package [plotrix][], by Jim Lemon _et al._.
 It allows to create graphs, with or without soil textures data, following the USDA or the UK soil texture triangles.
 There is also an underlying ternary plot function that can be used without soil texture classes.
 It is nevertheless not possible to project the triangles into another geometry, nor to transform or classify soil textures data.
-The R functions presented here (`soiltexture`) are originally derived from some functions of the [plotrix][] package.
-For illustrations of [plotrix][], see the web-page on [soil.texture][] and [soil.texture.uk][] on "R Graphical Manual".
+The R functions presented here (`soiltexture`) are originally
+    derived from some functions of the [plotrix][] package.
+    For illustrations of [plotrix][], see the web-page on [soil.texture][] and [soil.texture.uk][] on "R Graphical
+    Manual".

-If you are fond of the package [ggplot2][], you may like the package [ggtern][] that implements elegant ternary diagrams and texture triangle (USDA) in a [ggplot2][] fashion.
+*   If you are fond of the package [ggplot2][], you may like the package [ggtern][] that implements elegant ternary diagrams and texture triangle (USDA) in a [ggplot2][] fashion.
 Note: _The package seems to have been archived from CRAN and is thus not available_ (2015/04/14).

 Automatic classification
 ------------------------

-[Texture Autolookup][TAL], by [Christopher Teh Boon Sung][ChristopherTBS] is a standalone program, with a graphical user interface, that can classify soil textures following the USDA, UK, Canadian, FAO texture triangles, or 7 other systems.
+*   [Texture Autolookup][TAL], by [Christopher Teh Boon Sung][ChristopherTBS]
+    is a standalone program, with a graphical user interface, that can classify soil textures following the USDA, UK, Canadian, FAO texture triangles, or 7 other systems.
 The work has been published in two articles of "Communications in Soil and Plant Analysis", in 1996 and 2003.
 The software also allows to plot soil texture data in 2 different triangle geometries.

-[TRIANGLE][Triangle], "A Program For Soil Textural Classification", by Aris Gerakis and Brian Baer allows to classify soil textures data after the USDA soil texture triangle (published in the Soil Science Society of America Journal in 1999.
+*   [TRIANGLE][Triangle], "A Program For Soil Textural Classification", by Aris Gerakis and Brian Baer allows to classify soil textures data after the USDA soil texture triangle (published in the _Soil Science Society of America Journal_ in 1999.
 [The article is available here][Gerakis1999]).

-[r.soils.texture][] is a [Grass-GIS][] add-on for classifying raster files of soil textures with 3 classification systems (USDA, FAO, ISSS).
+*   [r.soils.texture][] is a [Grass-GIS][] add-on for classifying raster files of soil textures with 3 classification systems (USDA, FAO, ISSS).
 Note that this is not R code.

 Articles related to soil texture triangles or systems    <a id="articles"></a>
 =====================================================

-Richer de Forges A., Feller C., Jamagne M. & Arrouays D., 2008.
+*   Richer de Forges A., Feller C., Jamagne M. & Arrouays D., 2008.
     [Perdus dans le triangle des textures][deForges2008], _Études et Gestion des Sols_, 15:2, pp. 97-111.
 En: "Lost in the textures triangle". _The authors are presenting a gallery of 29 soil textures triangles, either still in use nowadays or that were used in the past, from France and other countries, and comparing the location of soil texture triangles limits between several triangles.
 The article also presents a table comparing the particle size limits (for clay, silt and sand fractions) between numerous countries_.

-B. Minasny and A.B.
-McBratney.
-[The australian soil texture
-boomerang: a comparison of the australian and usda/fao soil particle-size classication systems][Minasny2001]. _Australian Journal of Soil Research_, 39:1443-1451, 2001.
+*   Minasny B. and McBratney.
+A.B., 2001.
+[The australian soil texture boomerang: a comparison of the australian and usda/fao soil particle-size classication systems][Minasny2001].

-A. Nemes, J.H.M.
-Wösten, A. Lilly, and J.H.
-Oude Voshaar.
+    _Australian Journal of Soil Research_, 39:1443-1451.

-[Evaluation of different procedures to interpolate particle-size distributions to achieve compatibility within soil databases][Nemes1999].
-_Geoderma_, 90:187-202, 1999.
+*   Nemes A., Wösten J.H.M., Lilly A., and Oude Voshaar J.H., 1999.
+[Evaluation of different procedures to interpolate particle-size distributions to achieve compatibility within soil databases][Nemes1999]. _Geoderma_, 90:187-202, 1999.